benjaminmikiten/benjaminmikiten.com/README.md

 # BenjaminMikiten.com

 This is my hastily-prepared personal website begun the day I was laid off.
-It's a Next.js site that talks to Contentful as a CMS.
+It's a Next.js site that talks to Contentful as a CMS and is hosted by Netlify.

 ## Up and Running

 `yarn install`
-`yarn start`
+`yarn dev`

 ## Static Generation